 DISCOVER Voices | disAbility Cornwall & IoS

-A disability lifestyle media network run by charity disAbility Cornwall & IoS.
+Welcome to DISCOVER Voices, a disability lifestyle media network run by charity disAbility Cornwall & IoS.
 We produce our very own podcast network discussing life through the lens of people living with a long-term health condition or disability.
 We welcome a variety of hosts all with their own podcast series, giving their own outlook and take on topics and discussions that are close to their heart.
-DISCOVER Voices is part of registered charity disAbility Cornwall & Isles of Scilly.
+This includes Care to Speak, a podcast focusing on carers’ rights and lived experience; The Advocacy Fellows, a podcast produced by young adults with learning disabilities; The Cornwall Memory Podcast, a show opening the conversation on memory loss and dementia; and Conversations with Dr Theo Blackmore, in which Theo interviews charity and disabled people’s organisation leaders.

 Listen now